The following tips and tricks give some helpful ideas for increasing your productivity. They are divided into the following sections:

 the two conflicting versions are based.

+You can view the common ancestor by toggling the Show Ancestor Pane button in the compare viewer's local toolbar.
 If you always want to have the ancestor pane open automatically for conflicts, you can check the option Initially show ancestor pane on the Text Compare tab of the Compare/Patch preference page. |

 Merge in Compare editor | You can merge incoming changes in